pratham2530/newton-raphson-animation/README.md

 Python threads cannot be killed forcibly from the outside hence cancelling the render is cooperative.
 The main thread calls `set()` if the "stop" button is clicked and periodically, every 0.5 seconds, the worker thread checks the stopping event occurs via `is_set()`.
-FFPMegWriter's `progress_callback` raises a `RenderCancelled` exception to close the writer, close any temporary files and mark the job cancelled in the shared state before exiting the thread function.
+FFMpegWriter's `progress_callback` raises a `RenderCancelled` exception to close the writer, close any temporary files and mark the job cancelled in the shared state before exiting the thread function.
 `daemon=True` keeps the workerthread from blocking the process exit.

 ### Convergence behaviour